 Parents and students can use a variety of resources to cover their Educational Expenses such as:

-The CJC offers students the option of paying their tuition on a monthly basis for an administrative fee of $50/ semester.
+- The CJC In-House Payment Plan: CJC offers students the option of paying their tuition on a monthly basis for an administrative fee of $50/semester.
 Payment plans must be created at the time of registration.
-For fall semester, tuition is divided up into five equal payments due on the first of the month for months August-December; for spring semester, tuition is divided up into five equal payments due on the first of the month for months January-May.
-A late fee of $25 will be charged for payments submitted after the first of each month.
+For fall semester, tuition is divided up into four equal payments due on the first of the month for months August-November; for spring semester, tuition is divided up into four equal payments due on the first of the month for months January-April.
+A late fee of $25 will be charged for payments submitted after the 15th of each month.
 Note: the current semester’s tuition must be paid in full before a student may register for the subsequent semester.
 To create a CJC In-House Payment Plan, please contact the Registrar at email@example.com.

 HOW TO APPLY FOR FEDERAL FINANCIAL AID

 The first step in applying for Federal financial aid is to obtain an FSA ID.
 The website for creating a new FSA ID is https://studentaid.gov/fsa-id/create-account/launch

 The FSA ID consists of a username and password that students must use to log in to certain U.S. Department of Education (ED) websites.
 The FSA ID enables students to access their personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA®) at https://studentaid.gov/